silvest/HEPfit/Doxygen/Installation.md

 =============================================

-You can find here a short description of what to do to be able to compile and use SusyFit on your computer.
+You can find here a short description of what to do to be able to compile and install SusyFit on your computer.

 Downloads
 ------------